Doctor of Education Advanced Graduate Credit

 Advanced Graduate Credit Process

-Advanced graduate credit process takes 4—6 weeks after all transcripts and syllabi have been received.
+Advanced graduate credit process takes 4—6 weeks after all transcripts and syllabi or course descriptions have been received.
 The award letter will include the number of quarter hours accepted of your previously earned credits.

 Advanced Graduate Credit Policies